ERnsTL/flowd/README.md

 * Full in-memory representation and serialization and deserialization to/from the FBP JSON Graph format is implemented.
 * All properties of the FBP JSON Graph data format are defined.
-* Loading and saving to/from disk is unimplemented.
 * Subgraphs can be (de-)serialized but behavior is unimplemented.
 * Some things to clarify with developers of the spec.